 So if you want to know more about how the authors explain how to get projects finished, definitely check this book out!

 For the 4th book on this list of best productivity books, we have the 80/20 Principle by Richard Koch.

 There is a well-documented but counter-intuitive theory on efforts and outcomes called the “Pareto principle.”
 It is pretty well known and taught in various books and spoken of by many successful people.

-This theory suggests that 80% of the outcomes of an activity stems from approximately 20% of the effort that is put into that activity.
+This theory suggests that 80% of the outcomes of an activity stem from approximately 20% of the effort that is put into that activity.
 Sounds pretty simple, doesn’t it?
 Well, it is not as simple as it sounds, as there are many scenarios and examples associated with this theory, as are various exceptions.

 This principle was first proposed and introduced by Italian economist Vilfredo Pareto in 1896.
 The theory was explained first in his work “Cours d'économie politique.”